2026 Guide

 How much profit can I make?

 Well-placed machines in Grand Island can generate $250-$800+ per machine per month.
-After costs (inventory, maintenance, commissions), profit margins typically range from 20-35%.
+After costs, profit margins typically range from 20-35%.
 ROI often happens within 10-18 months.

 Do I need a special license to operate vending machines?

-You need a business tax receipt from Grand Island, a Florida sales tax permit, and health permits if selling food.
+You need a local business license if required, a sales tax permit, and health permits if selling food.
 No special vending-specific license is required beyond standard business registration.

 Can I run a vending machine business part-time?